White Pepper (Safeed Mirch) مرچ سفید

 Marinades:

-Incorporate white pepper into marinades for meats, especially if you want to avoid the visual impact of black pepper in lighter-colored dishes.
+Use white pepper in marinades for meats to avoid the visual impact of black pepper in lighter-colored dishes.

 Sauces for Poultry or Pork: